 Mrs Audrey Cura, our Deputy Head (Pastoral) has the overview of all our pastoral care, assisted by senior members of the teaching staff who also have important pastoral roles, particularly, Ben Cliff, Head of Sixth Form; Andrew Bradshaw, Head of Middle School; and Anna Caston, Head of Lower School.

-Confidential help is available from Matron, from the School Counsellor and from the Chaplain, who has an important role in pastoral care; pupils of any faith or none may turn to him for advice and counselling.
+Confidential help is available from Matron, from the School Counsellor and from the Chaplain, who has an important role in pastoral care; pupils of any faith or none may turn to her for advice and counselling.
 Many parents and pupils will testify to the help they have received from these and other members of staff during difficult or challenging times.

 “Highly effective, well-organised support and guidance are provided, based on a house and tutor system.”
 Independent Schools Inspectorate 2014